 The Prep School curriculum reflects both local and global issues, inspiring children to see their role in the world around them and develop a sense of responsibility and agency as global citizens.

-Through teacher assessment and international diagnostics, we ensure that our curriculum allows pupils to reach standards above UK national averages for English, Maths and Science by the end of the Prep School.
+Through teacher assessment and summative diagnostics, we ensure that our curriculum allows pupils to reach standards above UK national averages for English, Maths and Science by the end of the Prep School.
 This achievement is due to the high quality of our teaching and support staff, the highest expectations that we have for all our pupils and the resources and support that we can provide through our Learning Support Unit (LSU) and our SEL and pastoral team.

 Our carefully planned, thematic, spiraled curriculum allows children to build on prior knowledge and develop mastery of skills across the curriculum.
 Our curriculum aspires to challenge and motivate children so that they are excited and active learners engaged in discussion, comparison, analysis and interpretation of their world and their place in it.